RisabBiswas/RisabBiswas.github.io/_pages/awards.md

   <img src="../images/Intel Innovator.jpg" alt="Talk 1" class="talk-image">
   <div class="talk-details">
     <h3>Top Innovator Award, Intel, 2019</h3>
-    <p>I was awarded <a href = "https://devmesh.intel.com/posts/638312/congrats-to-our-devmesh-spotlight-award-winners" style="color: #2985d8; text-decoration: none;"> Top Innovator Award</a> in 2019 by Intel, for showcasing outstanding innovation and proof of concept development in the field of Artificial Intelligence.</a>
+    <p>I was awarded Top Innovator Award in 2019 by Intel, for showcasing outstanding innovation and proof of concept development in the field of Artificial Intelligence.</a>
 </p>
 </div>
 </div>